degreepath/catalog-differ/over-time-md/nordic-studies.req.md

 ---|---

-To become a Nordic studies concentrator, contact the Director of Nordic Studies and inform the registrar by filling out the form at the Office of the Registrar and Academic Advising.
+To become a Nordic studies concentrator, contact the Director of Nordic Studies and inform the registrar by filling out the form at the Registrar's Office.